alpha-martinez/jupiter-lesson/README.md

 # jupiter-lesson
-This is my jupiter repo
+This is my jupyter repo